 About this Event….

-TSG members have invited a wonderful line up of both local and international guest lectures from permaculture projects around the world, exploring how to restore our human relationships with the land, waters, and other humans, learning to live a more regenerative way of life at home, in our cities and local communities.
+– TSG members have invited a wonderful line up of both local and international guest lectures from permaculture projects around the world, exploring how to restore our human relationships with the land, waters, ourselves, other humans, and more than human species, learning to live a more harmonious and regenerative way of life at home, in our cities and local communities.

-Come join us to share knowledge and inspiration with a group of like-minded planet healers and earth guardians from around the world.
+Come join us to share knowledge and inspiration with a group of like-minded creatives, cultural workers, planet healers and earth guardians from around the world.

 Tuesday November 24th November – 18.30 – 20.30 – Anna Swisher & Martina Finn